-The accompanying condensed consolidated financial statements include the accounts of Innovative Food Holdings, Inc., and its wholly owned operating subsidiaries, Artisan, FII, FNM, OFB, GFG, GFGW, Gourmeting, Haley, Oasis, Gourmet, Innovative Gourmet, Food Funding, and M Innovations.
+The accompanying condensed consolidated financial statements include the accounts of Innovative Food Holdings, Inc., and its wholly owned operating subsidiaries, Artisan, FII, FNM, OFB, GFG, GFGW, Gourmeting, Haley, Oasis, For the Gourmet, Innovative Gourmet, and Food Funding.
 All material intercompany transactions have been eliminated upon consolidation of these entities.